adowlin/project-3-brew-exchange/README.md

 - Defensive programming works as expected - an authenticated user who tries to brute-force access the register page is redirected back to their profile page, with a flash message populated to let the user know that they already have an account.

 #### Login Page
-Manual testing was performed on the following elements that appear on the Login page;
+Manual testing was performed on the following elements that appear on the Login page:

 - "Register Here" link correctly directs to the Register page for users who are not yet registered.
 - Login form inputs validate whitespace, minlength, maxlength, and required patterns.